Insult added to injury: Arsenal lose Leno in devastating Brighton defeat that ends top-four hopes | Goal.com

 They have won just twice on the road this season and this latest setback surely ends any talk about sneaking a fifth-placed finish and a possible Champions League spot, with second-placed Manchester City facing a European ban.

-They now sit six points of Manchester United in fifth with just eight games remaining and could end the weekend as low as 11th in the table.
+They now sit six points off Manchester United in fifth with just eight games remaining and could end the weekend as low as 11th in the table.

 The frustrating thing is that this was actually a much-improved performance by Arsenal after their abject showing against Manchester City in midweek.